Home

 A Minimal Ray-Tracer: Rendering Spheres

-In this chapter, we will detail the program's source code that is provided with this lesson.
-The program is a basic but functional program that accurately renders a scene containing spheres only.
-Here is a list of the program's main features:
+In this chapter, we detail the program's source code provided with this lesson.
+The program is a basic yet functional tool that accurately renders a scene containing only spheres.
+Below is a list of the program's main features:

-The problem we first need to solve is to find a way of supporting different types of geometry in the program.
-For example, in this program version, we want to render spheres and spheres only, but what if we want to render polygon mesh in the next version?
-They are different ways of tackling this problem, but it is usually done in C++ by taking advantage of the class inheritance mechanism.
-First, we generally define a base class, which provides a generic definition of the concept of geometry in the program.
-Then, we can add to this class as many virtual functions as we like (derived classes can overload virtual functions in C++) and customize these methods for each class derived from the base class.
+One initial challenge is supporting different geometry types within the program.
+For instance, in this program version, we aim to render solely spheres.
+However, what if we wish to render a polygon mesh in the next version?
+There are several approaches to this problem, often resolved in C++ by leveraging the class inheritance mechanism.
+Typically, we first define a base class, offering a generic definition of geometry within the program.
+Then, we can add as many virtual functions as needed (derived classes can override virtual functions in C++) and tailor these methods for each class derived from the base class.
 For example:

 class Object